-But I do not just want to read old dead philosophers?
-Are any of there any upper-level courses that are more than that?
+But I do not just want to read old dead philosophers, are any of there any upper-level courses that are more than that?

 Who told you that all we do is read old dead philosophers?
 We in Blount try to take a holistic approach to our courses.
 Want to study Cuba during the Cold War from a former CIA agent?
 Want to study how architecture affects your day to day life?
 Want to deconstruct how television has a psychological grip on culture?
 We’ve got it in spades.
-Don’t take it from me, check out our courses page here
+Don’t take it from me, check out our courses page.

-During the senior year, the students take BUI 401 (3 hours) during either the fall or spring semester.
+During senior year, the students take BUI 401 (3 hours) during either the fall or spring semester.
 The BUI 401 seminars are capped at 12 students and are held either in Oliver-Barnard Hall or Tuomey Hall.
 The course is a culmination of your years with Blount and your senior course ends with a “Worldviews Project” where you and your fellow students each create something to represent your “worldview”.

 What does that mean? it is up to you.
-Is your world view a diamond laced necklace to represent your family’s immigration to the US and subsequent growth of a small business family jewelry store?
+Is your worldview a diamond laced necklace to represent your family’s immigration to the US and subsequent growth of a small business family jewelry store?
 Is it a memoir detailing your experience of being raised in Mississippi your whole life and the subsequent impact that a small-town experience had on your growth into a blossoming teacher?
 Is it a metallurgical creation of a gigantic magnet heart emblazoned with different symbols to represent the fusion of the liberals arts and your heavy STEM background?
 We each have a unique worldview and Blount intends to help you explore it.
-To find out the creativity that we are talking about how about you check out our application here?
+To find out the creativity that we are talking about how about you check out our application?